SuperTapood/Exoptable-Money/README.md

 # THE PROJECT IS ON HOLD (as of 29/08/2020) UNTIL I DRAW NEW ASSETS THAT WILL BE USED
-# DEVELOPMENT WILL PROBABLY COMMENCE AGAIN SOMEWHERE IN SEPTEMBER-OCTOBER
+# DEVELOPMENT WILL PROBABLY COMMENCE AGAIN SOMEWHERE IN SEPTEMBER

 # ROADMAP: